thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Sunday, 11 June 2023
+### Daily Rundown on Monday, 12 June 2023

-- The average temperature today is 24.13˚C;
+- The average temperature today is 24.49˚C;
-- With highs of 24.13˚C and lows of 15.43˚C.
+- With highs of 24.49˚C and lows of 16.15˚C.
-- You can expect light rain for the day.
+- You can expect moderate rain for the day.

 <!-- weather_marker ends -->